-I have been an Independent midwife for 8 years and have noticed that there are many things I view as essentials to my home birth kit that were absent when I was a community Midwife for the NHS.
+I have been an Independent midwife for 8 years and have noticed that there are many things I view as essentials to my home birth kit that were absent.
 I am not talking about the standard equipment sonic aid, sphygmomanometer and stethoscope, thermometer, sterile gloves, etc.

 No these are the idiosyncratic things that have made women’s birth and my life far better over the years!

 Essentials for me are deodorant, clean knickers, socks and toothbrush especially if it’s a first baby I can be away from home for days!

 A bag of food; things like nuts and dates that don’t need refrigeration are ideal if I need sustenance but I always suggest the client gets a jar of honey in for her own use as it is a great energy booster.

 Love is needed in abundance at all births and I usually set that up along with the birth beads in a prominent place.
 Each bead has been threaded on to represent the babies I seen safely born into their Mothers arms.